Alaa-B/simple-todo-flutter-app/README.md

 # Simple TODO Flutter & Dart

 Hello.
-This project is a demo intended to help using hive simply and.
+This project is a demo intended to help using hive simply .

 ## Getting Started